 - Food and Water bowls

-- Cleaning agents containing bleach, paper towels, plastic trash bags used to clean-up their waste should they relieve themselves accidentally.
+- Cleaning agents containing bleach, paper towels, and plastic trash bags used to clean up their waste should they relieve themselves accidentally.

 Being prepared and knowing exactly what to do when disaster strikes is vital.
 Make sure that you involve your pets as you familiarize yourself with your disaster plan.
 Giving them treats will make it a delightful experience for your pets which may be helpful in stressful situations.

 No one knows exactly when or how bad a disaster will turn out, regardless of location.
-That is why preparing for the worst is essential for the survival of both you, your family and your beloved pets.
+That is why preparing for the worst is essential for the survival of you, your family, and your beloved pets.

 What do you do to make sure your pets are prepared?
 Let us know in the comments!